Manual journal entries are for accounting adjustments, accruals, corrections, and review

 - Period is closed: choose an open period or ask accounting to reopen the period according to policy.

-- Approval is required: wait for an authorized approver or update the approval workflow settings.
+- Approval is required: wait for an authorized approver or update the manual journal approval settings.

 - System-account warning appears: confirm the entry should really affect that controlled account.